 The hardware itself is obviously great and you should have no issues with the Nord in day-to-day usage, but the differentiator for OnePlus is the software.
 With two guaranteed platform updates and three years of security patches, the OnePlus Nord is head and shoulders above most phones in this category.

 Considering the phone starts off at just ₹24,999 ($335) in India, that's one heck of a bargain.
-The Nord is also debuting in European markets for €399 ($450), but the phone won't be available in the U.S. That's a shame as the Nord has plenty to offer in this category, but OnePlus hasn't shut the door entirely — the company has mentioned it will release upcoming mid-range phones in the country.
+The Nord is also debuting in European markets for €399 ($450), but the phone won't be available in the U.S. That's a shame as the Nord has plenty to offer in this category, but OnePlus hasn't shut the door entirely — it will release another Nord model in the U.S. in the coming weeks.

 So, why is OnePlus' first sub-$500 phone in over two years such a big deal?
 Let's find out.